Rhynie chert: Fungi

+Other taxa

 Interactions

 The Rhynie chert, by preserving a snapshot of an ecosystem in situ in high fidelity, gives a unique opportunity to observe interactions between species and kingdoms.
 There is evidence of parasitic behaviour by fungi on algae Palaeonitella, provoking a hypertrophic response.
 Herbivory is also evident, judging by boring and piercing wounds in various states of repair, and the mouthparts of arthropods.
+In addition, a fossil enoplid nematode named Palaeonema parasitised Aglaophyton plants, with eggs, juveniles and adults all recorded from within their stomatal chambers.

 Coprolites - fossilised droppings - give a useful insight of what animals ate, even if the animals cannot be identified.
 Coprolites found in the Rhynie chert are typically between 0.5 and 3 mm in size, and contain a variety of contents.
 Analysis of coprolites allows the identification of different feeding modes, including detritovory and herbivory; some coprolites are so densely packed with spores that it is possible that these made up a substantial proportion of some organisms' diets.
 The trigonotarbid species found in the deposit were predators: it is possible for many of the arthropods to deduce their likely ecological role, however, it is unclear if this community was representative of a typical terrestrial arthropod community of the time, or rather was specific to the stressed Rhynie environment.

 Plants responded to fungal colonisation in different ways, depending on the fungus.
 The rhizoids of Nothia displayed three responses to fungal infestation: the hyphae of some (mutualistic) colonists were encased by plant cell walls; other (parasitic) fungi were met with typical host responses of increased rhizome cell size; while yet other fungi solicited an increase in thickness and pigmentation of cell walls.
 Once inside a plant cell, fungi produced spores, which are found in decaying plant cells; the cells may have decayed as a defence mechanism to prevent the fungi from spreading.

 Fungal interactions are known to promote speciation in modern plants, and presumably also affected Devonian diversity by providing a selection pressure.

 Mycorrhizae are also found in the Rhynie chert.